1948 United States presidential election in Tennessee: Analysis

-Truman carried Tennessee more comfortably than expected, defeating Republican nominees New York Governor Thomas E. Dewey and California Governor Earl Warren by 12.26 percentage points and Thurmond by 35.73 percentage points.
-Thurmond did however make significant inroads into traditional Democratic support in the Black Belt of West Tennessee, where he received over eighty percent in Fayette County, and also did well in prosperous urban precincts in Nashville.
+Amidst a nationwide upset victory, Truman carried Tennessee more comfortably than expected, defeating Republican nominee Thomas E. Dewey by 12.26 percentage points and Thurmond by 35.73 percentage points; Thurmond won only 14% of white voters in the state.
+He did, however, make significant inroads into traditional Democratic support in the Black Belt of West Tennessee, where he received over eighty percent in Fayette County, and also did well in prosperous urban precincts in Nashville.

-Truman received eleven of Tennessee's twelve electoral votes, with the other cast in favor of Thurmond by Preston Parks of Somerville, TN, who was also on the Dixiecrat slate.
+Truman received eleven of Tennessee's twelve electoral votes, with the other cast in favor of Thurmond by elector Preston Parks, who was also on the Dixiecrat slate.
 As of the 2024 presidential election, this is the last election in which Hamilton County voted for a Democratic presidential candidate.